Wednesday, June 24, 2009

 Zombie Nazis from Space!

 Or is it Nazi Zombies?
-Either way, this is what I get for talking to my wife.
+Either way, this is what I get for talking to my friend.
 I don't remember what we were talking about or how the words "Nazi zombie from space" could possibly have fallen out of my mouth, but they did.

 And I just couldn't let it go.